He had orange hair, big and bushy.

 A decade went by.
 The skinny girl grew tall and became a young woman, and the young woman went off to college, and then to university.
 Teachers came and went, but nobody like Mr. Erickson.
 Not even close.

-From Yemen to Pakistan, to England to Scotland I went.
+From Yemen to Pakistan, to England and to Scotland I went.
 My own little family grew.
 One became two and two became three.

 Dad, on the other hand, ever-adventurous, moved Mom and my little sister from Pakistan to Zaire.
-My sister who was perhaps six when she left Yemen, now entered the American school in Kinshasa, as a tenth grader.
+My sister who was perhaps six when she left Yemen, now entered the American school in Kinshasa, as a 16 year old tenth grader.
 And I, planned a summer trip to visit them with my baby girl, now a chubby eight-month-old.

 I arrived in Zaire on an August afternoon, just as my sister was finishing up her last day of school at the American School in Kinshasa.